priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - WSA-ENLIL has been running for a long time for past 5 years.
 - AWSoM product is still in its infancy.
 To become operationally delivered.
 - Pipeline without human intervention is already being done for AWSoM to work with M-FLAMPA to eventually give SEP predictions for operators to use.
 - No operators will only use 1 model, will use mutliple.
+- Community tries to use physics based models to predict further in the future due to how slow it is, but still limited by current information.